 About the Soil Health Institute

-In 2013, The Samuel Roberts Noble Foundation and Farm Foundation, NFP, convened agricultural industry thought leaders, farmers, ranchers, government agency leaders, and non-governmental organizations to examine the current state of soil health and its role in a vibrant, profitable, and sustainable natural ecosystem.
-As the group identified diverse and complex issues regarding soil health, it became clear that a collaborative-oriented organization was needed to spearhead accurate, science-based information, create a sense of urgency, and coordinate leadership.
+In 2013, the Samuel Roberts Noble Foundation and the Farm Foundation, NFP, convened leaders from agricultural industry, farms, ranches, government agencies, and non-governmental organizations to examine the current state of our world’s soil health and its roles in a vibrant, profitable, and sustainable ecosystem.
+As the group identified diverse and complex issues regarding soil health, it became clear that a collaborative organization was needed to spearhead accurate, science-based information, create a sense of urgency, and coordinate leadership.
 Thus, the Noble Foundation and the Farm Foundation created the Soil Health Institute, whose mission is to:

 “Safeguard and enhance the vitality and productivity of soil through scientific research and advancement.”

 As an independent, nonprofit organization charged with coordinating and supporting soil stewardship and advancing soil health, the Soil Health Institute (SHI) is focused on fundamental and applied research and ensuring its adoption.
 We recognize that soil health must emerge as the cornerstone of land use management decisions throughout the world during the 21st century because healthy soil is the foundation of life and society.
 Enhancing soil health allows us to improve water quality, increase drought resilience, reduce greenhouse gas emissions, improve farm economies, provide pollinator habitat, and better position us to feed the 9.7 billion people expected in the world by 2050.